hkonitzer/express-simplemongodbview/README.md

 ```
 Check http://localhost and http://localhost/export

+Available options as object:

+* modelDefinitions: an existing object (require)
+* modelDefinitionFile: a file with the model definitons (use only modelDefinitionFile OR modelDefinitions)
+* web.host: The hostname, e.g. localhost
+* web.port: The port, e.g. 8080
+* web.cdnurl: The page uses some external js libs like jQuery, Backbone.js and Underscore.js.
+You can define an url to an external cdn to deliver these libs from there.
+Otherwise these libs are served from Express.
+* auth.enabled: can be set to true and a basic authentification (Basic HTTP Auth) jumps in
+* auth.user: the user name for authenticifation (default is admin)
+* auth.password: the user password (default is admin)

 You can also use this in your existing applications, change the port accordingly.

 ## Dependencies